 Guy Herbert Wells became the president of GSCW on July 4, 1934.
 The former president of Georgia Southern University was the best hope of the Board of Regents to lead the college into the future.
 The new president understood that he would need to modernize GSCW in terms of academics and codes of dress and personal behavior for the students.
 Under Well’s leadership, the college enrollment continued to rise.
-Wells oversaw the college during the tenure of the writer, Flannery O’Connor, and the campus’ stint as a WAVES training facility.
+Wells oversaw the college during the tenure of the renowned writer, Flannery O’Connor, and the campus’ participation as a WAVES training facility.
 I